ildyria/Dance/Waltz.md

 Close the legs faster and rise the foot up.
 Do not rise to the extend of the leg.
 Keep the knee bend.

+Think about trampoline effect.
+Place the heel softly on the floor.

 # Start

 1. From start position, side step to the left (LF first) on beats 1 2 3.
 2. Side step to the right on beats 1 2.
 3. Step Left Foot forward on beat 3 to get into... natural turn ?

+# Wisk

+Core movement should form an inverted C, the trampoline effect is present.
+Pay attention to the direction of the left foot when going forward, it is going straight.
+Rotation to the left when stepping forward (CBM).

+# General remarks

+Continue movements with the second leg.
+You don't move the first leg and then do nothing (stand still).
+Your second leg should be felt through the movement.

+When standing continue the movement with the nose.

+Increase the lowering.

+After a Chasse in line of dance, CBM diagonal to wall.